Worldwide Birder

 There are plenty of other types of magpies by name, but any bird not mentioned above is not a true magpie.

-Where do magpies live?
+Where are magpies found?
 If you’re a magpie fan, you may be curious about where you can find these creatures.
-So, where are magpies found?
+So, where do magpies live?
 Moreover, are there magpies in the US and Europe?

 Yes, magpies can be found in the United States, Europe, northern Africa, the Middle East, and much of Asia.
 True magpies are not found in places such as Central America, South America, or Australia.